ncdev2015/SolarSystem-Godot/readme.md

 # Solar System in Godot

-This example uses 2D position node and animate it addng movement with GDScript and Physics formula:
+This example uses 2D position node and animate it adding movement with GDScript and Physics formula:

 This is useful to learn rotation and angular (algebra) concepts.